-As it turns out, that’s also one of the primary functions of a business development manager.
+As it turns out, that’s also one of the primary functions of a business development manager’s job.
 By stepping in to track and stay on top of changing sales trends, these keystone professionals keep companies agile and ready to pivot in the future.

-More specifically, here are a few sales trends business development managers are adapting to currently.
+More specifically, here are a few sales trends business development executives are adapting to currently.

 1. The Rise of Generation Z Buyers